Search results

 Photograph of Queen Alexandra by Alice Hughes ©

-Queen Alexandra (1844-1925), when Princess of Wales, with her Camera ©
+Queen Alexandra (1844-1925), when Princess of Wales, with her Camera©

 Queen Alexandra

 Towards the end of the 19th century however, developments in photographic technologies opened photography up to the larger population.
 In 1888, Kodak released the Kodak No. 1 camera, followed by the popular Brownie camera in 1900.
 The camera was intended to be accessible, in terms of both cost and ease of use.
 Kodak offered to process, print and reload the camera, reflecting their slogan 'you press the button, we do the rest'.
-Advertisements for Kodak cameras largely targeted women, promoting photography as an enjoyable hobby and an essential means of documenting events and family life.
-Queen Alexandra owned a selection of Kodak cameras and was a keen amateur photographer, attending photography classes and regularly photographing family, friends and holidays.
-Her study and enjoyment of photography served both to promote the practice of photography and to legitimise the place of women photographers.
+Advertisements for Kodak cameras largely targeted women, promoting photography as an enjoyable hobby and a way of documenting events and family life.

 Photographic studios

-The profession offered women an independent vocation and means of generating income, in addition to providing a form of artistic expression.
-Reflecting on her role as a studio photographer, Olive Edis stated that it was, 'a life worth living, with no monotony about it, and constantly bringing the worker in touch in a very pleasant way with humanity'.
-Edis would later witness the destruction caused by humanity in her role as an official war photographer.
+The profession offered women an independent career and income, in addition to providing a form of artistic expression.
+Reflecting on her role as a studio photographer, Olive Edis stated that it was:

 Frances Sally Day (1816–92)